coop152/obsidian-vaults/Programming Languages & Paradigms/Haskell - Types.md

 	describe True = "Indeed"
 	describe False = "The opposite of indeed"

-instance Descriptive Maybe a where
+instance Descriptive Int where
+	describe 1 = "The number one"
+	describe _ = "not the number one, who gives a shit"

+-- both work
+desc1 = describe True
+desc2 = describe 12
 ```